DrewpySmith/Drew-s-Wrench/README.md

 ## Logs

 Application logs are stored in `logs/app.log` with automatic rotation (5 MB per file, 5 backups retained).
 Logs contain command execution records, timestamps, and error details.

+# Note
+I made this with the help of AI.
+No I didn't vibe code the entire project because I genuinely want to learn programming as a whole and seeing other projects like 3d renderers, Creating bots, and especially this https://benhoyt.com/writings/pygit/ inspired me to make this.
+I hope whoever uses this tool help you and probably save the headache of using the CLI.
+Maybe it's not everyone's fancy of using this and just prefer the CLI, but hey at least it's an option